Craft Projects

 No shame in starting small, like this baby penguin pattern by lyds402.
 Even though it’s small, preschoolers will recognize the general shape of this little bird and know that it’s a penguin.

-Penguin fact #1: the smallest penguin is called a little blue penguin (or fairy penguin) and stands at around 12 inches and weighs a little over 2 lbs.
+Penguin fact #1: the smallest penguin is called a little blue penguin (or fairy penguin) and it stands at around inches and weighs a little over two pounds.
 How cute is that?

 Photo credit: neonsprinkles on Kandi Patterns